augustjourney/speakny-bro-bot/README.md

 ## Development process

-Creating a telegram bot there are 2 types to get updates.
+Creating a telegram bot there are 2 ways to get updates.
-- Using a method — getUpdates
+- Using a method `getUpdates`
 - Using a webhook

 I choose to use a webhook.
 But telegram requires to always use https over http.
 So it could be tricky on the local machine.
 And there's a service called [ngrok](https://ngrok.com/) which can help with that.